Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection

 \section{Abstract}

 Small moving target detection is crucial for many defense applications but remains highly challenging due to low signal-to-noise ratios, ambiguous visual cues, and cluttered backgrounds.
-In this work, we propose a novel deep learning framework that differs fundamentally from existing approaches, which often rely on target-specific features or motion cues and tend to lack robustness in complex environments.
-Our key insight is that small target detection and background discrimination are inherently coupled, even cluttered video backgrounds often exhibit strong low-rank structures that can serve as stable priors for detection.
-We reformulate the task as a tensor-based low-rank and sparse decomposition problem and conduct a theoretical analysis of the background, target, and noise components to guide model design.
-Building on these insights, we introduce TenRPCANet, a deep neural network that requires minimal assumptions about target characteristics.
-Specifically, we propose a tokenization strategy that implicitly enforces multi-order tensor low-rank priors through a self-attention mechanism.
-This mechanism captures both local and non-local self-similarity to model the low-rank background without relying on explicit iterative optimization.
-In addition, inspired by the sparse component update in tensor RPCA, we design a feature refinement module to enhance target saliency.
-The proposed method achieves state-of-the-art performance on two highly distinct and challenging tasks: multi-frame infrared small target detection and space object detection.
-These results demonstrate both the effectiveness and the generalizability of our approach.
+In this work, we propose a novel deep learning framework that differs fundamentally from existing approaches, which often rely on target-specific features or motion cues and lack robustness in complex environments.
+Our key insight is that small target detection and background discrimination are inherently coupled: even cluttered video backgrounds exhibit strong low-rank structures that can serve as stable priors for detection.
+We reformulate the task as tensor-based low-rank and sparse decomposition, guided by a physically grounded analysis of background, target, and noise.
+Building on this, we introduce TenRPCANet, a deep network that relies on mild, physically grounded assumptions (local smoothness from the optical point spread function), in contrast to conventional methods that impose task-specific constraints such as Gaussian curvature.
+To realize this framework, we propose a tokenization strategy that implicitly enforces multi-order tensor low-rank priors through a self-attention mechanism.
+This mechanism captures both local and non-local self-similarity to model the low-rank background without explicit iterative optimization.
+Inspired by the sparse component update in tensor RPCA, we further design a feature refinement module to enhance target saliency.
+The proposed method achieves state-of-the-art performance on two highly distinct and challenging tasks: multi-frame infrared small target detection and space debris detection (visible-light), demonstrating both the effectiveness and generalizability of our approach.